fluidity-money/fluidity-app/cmd/microservice-ethereum-application-server/README.md

 Supported contracts:
   - Uniswap V2
+  - Balancer V2 (Swap)

 ## Integrating a new application

+Update the list above with the name of the application!
-There are four files/folders that need to be updated:
+Then, there are four files/folders that need to be updated:

 - `common/ethereum/applications/applications.go`